The Win Rate Mirage: Rethinking Manufacturing Win Rates with AI-Driven Deal Scoring

 From Win Rate to Deal Score

-Instead of a binary win/loss metric, you can create a Deal Score: a single grade (0–100) that blends all the relevant factors.
-Some companies we see use the following in their Deal Scores:
+Instead of a binary win/loss metric, you can create a Deal Score: a single grade (0–100) that blends all the relevant factors like margin, volume fit, capacity utilization impact, and strategic customer value.

 Two Ways to Score Deals